-So far, Bangladesh SWADS took part in Joint Combined Training exchange programs with US Navy SEALs during the Tiger Shark exercises.
+Dan Mozena, the U.S. Ambassador to Bangladesh, aided the unit’s creation.
+To date, SWADS has participated in Joint Combined Training exchange programs with U.S. Navy SEALs during Tiger Shark exercises.

 - Covert insertions/extractions